The Hitman's Bodyguard: Cast

+Additionally, Joséphine de La Baume and the film's director Patrick Hughes appear as interpol agents, while Donna Preston portrays Sonia's cell mate.

 Production

 Development

 In May 2011, Skydance Media acquired the action script The Hitman's Bodyguard written by Tom O'Connor.
 The script was among the top 2011 Black List of unproduced screenplays.
 While originally intended as a drama, the script underwent a "frantic" two-week rewrite to be remade into a comedy several weeks prior to filming.

 On November 4, 2015, Ryan Reynolds, Samuel L. Jackson, and Gary Oldman were cast in the film, which Jeff Wadlow would direct for Millennium Films.
 Producers were to be Mark Gill, John Thompson, Matt O'Toole, and Les Weldon.
 On February 23, 2016, Élodie Yung and Salma Hayek were cast in the film, which Lionsgate would distribute in the United States.
 On March 9, 2016, Wadlow was reported to have exited the film and Patrick Hughes signed on to direct it.

 Filming

 Principal photography began on April 2, 2016, in London, Amsterdam, and Sofia.

 Originally, just one scene was to be shot in Amsterdam, but when Hughes visited the location and saw its surroundings, he decided to move some "London scenes" to the old inner city of Amsterdam.
 The Coventry-based scenes were also filmed in London.